• Skip to primary navigation

 A tiered cake of kit-kat candies with boxed kit-kat in the background.

 At this confectionary, you can purchase individual or packages of specialty flavored Kit-Kat.
 A few of our favorites include Matcha Double Berry and Almond, Uji Hojicha, Matcha Kinako, and Butter.
-If you’re looking for something easy to bring back home with you, this is the perfect option!
+If you’re looking for something easy to bring back home with you to share with family and friends, this is the perfect option!

 Location: 3 Chome-7-2 Ginza, Chuo City, Tokyo 104-0061, Japan // MAP